 Global public cloud services and infrastructure spending will more than double in the period 2019-2023, from $229 billion in 2019 to nearly $500 billion in 2023, according to the latest report from IDC.
 SaaS represents half of all current public cloud spending, with IaaS and PaaS growing the fastest.

 As cloud continues to occupy a growing share of IT spending, we recommend a thorough code audit during the testing and development phase of the application lifecycle to make sure your code is optimized for the cloud.
-With a big data approach, Riverbed APM enables you to perform a global application analysis in a way that is not possible with incomplete data sets based on sampled transactions (see Why a Big Data Approach is Key for APM).
+With a big data approach, Aternity APM enables you to perform a global application analysis in a way that is not possible with incomplete data sets based on sampled transactions (see Why a Big Data Approach is Key for APM).
 Clear insight into conversion paths and usage trends for your application can help you pinpoint the end-to-end transaction paths that are prime candidates for optimization.
-By exposing inefficiencies in the most used features, Riverbed APM can help you ensure new releases don’t introduce unnecessary risk and cost to your cloud application service.
+By exposing inefficiencies in the most used features, Aternity APM can help you ensure new releases don’t introduce unnecessary risk and cost to your cloud application service.